moggieuk/Happy-Hare/doc/configuration.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Extruder Homing

 This section controls the optional extruder homing step.
-The `extruder_homing_endstop` is either a real endstop name or the string "collision" which causes Happy Hare to "feel" for the extruder entrance.
-If other options dictate this homing step it will automatically be performed, however it is possible to force it even when not strickly needed by setting the `extruder_force_homing: 1`.
+With a toolhead sensor fitted this step is not necessary and will be ignored unless you set `extruder_force_homing: 1`.
+Without toolhead sensor you really need to home although there is an option not to.
+The `extruder_homing_endstop` is either a real endstop name (the virtual `mmu_gear_touch` or the pre entry `extruder` sensor), or the string `collision` which causes Happy Hare to "feel" for the extruder entrance using the encoder, or `none` to skip homing.
+Whatever homing method is chosen the maximum distance travelled before an error is declared is defined by `extruder_homing_max`.
+Very long bowden may want to increase this value to add error tolerance caused by slippage on earlier bowden move.
+When the `collision` method is employed the current of the gear stepper can be reduced to the specified %.
+This makes detection more sensitive and helps to prevent filament grinding.

 ```yml
 # Extruder homing ---------------------------------------------------------------------------------------------------------